There are various types of dams used for storage of water, here we will learn the major types of dam with diagram.

 - There is a great speed in construction.

-- These dams are suitable for any type of foundation
+- These dams are suitable for any types of foundation.

 - It has a low initial cost.